haaboo/r/_episodes/05-Dataframes.md

 So far, you've been walked through investigating a dataframe.
 Let's use those skills to explore a data set you have not yet been exposed to.

-> ## Challenge 2
+> ## Challenge 3
 >
-> The `storms` data set contains information on hurricanes recorded in the Atlantic Ocean.
-Using the
+> The `storms` data set comes built in to the tidyverse packages and contains information on
+> hurricanes recorded in the Atlantic Ocean.
+It can be accessed just by typing `storms` into your
+> console.
+>
-> tools you have learned so far, explore this data set and describe what it contains.
+> Using the tools you have learned so far, explore this data set and describe what it contains.
 Explain both
 > the structural features of the data set as a whole, as well as its content.
 >
+> > ## Hint
+> > If you are encountering a data type you haven't seen before, try looking at the `class()` of the
+> > column to see if that helps you work out what it is.
+> {: .solution}
+>
-> > ## Solution to Challenge 2
+> > ## Solution to Challenge 3
 > >
 > > The object `storms` is a dataframe (a tibble) with 10,010 rows and 13 columns.
 > > - `name` and `status` are character vectors.